cpjhenry/ind/README.md

 calculate the Byzantine (and common era) indictions.
 Finding none, I created my own.

-Like all good programs, 'ind' has expanded beyond both its original scope, and one might suggest, its usefulness.
+Like all good programs, **ind** has expanded beyond both its original scope, and one might suggest, its usefulness.
 Take that, _Old Farmer's Almanac_!

 Please see ChangeLog for a history of changes to this script.